jetbrains-academy/rustlings-course/Modules & Macros/Macros/Intro/task.md

     }
 ```

-##### Listing 19-40: The DeriveInput instance we get when parsing the code that has the macro’s attribute in Listing 19-38
+##### The DeriveInput instance we get when parsing the code that has the macro’s attribute in "The code a user of our crate will be able to write when using our procedural macro" snippet above

 The fields of this struct show that the Rust code we’ve parsed is a unit struct with the `ident` (identifier, meaning the name) of `Pancakes`.
 There are more fields on this struct for describing all sorts of Rust code; check the [`syn` documentation for `DeriveInput`](https://docs.rs/syn/0.14.4/syn/struct.DeriveInput.html) for more information.